 Finally, it is important to understand that the applications of AI within the travel and tourism industry are not limited to customer service alone.
 One of its most popular and effective uses is for gathering and interpreting data to draw conclusions about customers, business practices, and pricing strategies.

 The key advantage of artificial intelligence in this particular field is its ability to sort through huge amounts of data quickly and accurately.
 In contrast, the equivalent for humans would take significantly longer and potentially contain more errors.
-The Dorchester Collection hotel, for instance, has used AI to sort through customer feedback from surveys, reviews, and online polls to build a clearer picture of current opinion in real-time.

 4. Voice-Based Digital Assistance